P403n1x87/erwin/README.md

 # Usage

-Once installed, Erwin can be launched simply with
+Once installed, Erwin can be launched with

 ~~~
 erwin